 Solutions for dealing with sexual purity issues abound today.
-By the way, I don’t really like the word “purity,” for several reasons: 1) it’s overused; 2) no one really knows what that word means anymore; 3) it’s definitely not most people’s record or experience; and, 4) it seems unattainable and invites despair.
-I much rather prefer the word godliness—or holiness, because either word offers much more hope, as it implies that God is so invariably involved in the whole process.
+By the way, I don’t really like the word “purity” for several reasons: 1) it’s overused; 2) no one really knows what that word means anymore; 3) it’s definitely not most people’s track record or experience; and, 4) it seems unattainable, which invites despair.
+I much rather prefer the words “godliness” or “holiness,” because either word offers much more hope, as they imply that God is so invariably involved in the whole process.

-Yes, the advice on how to deal with sin and temptation and the resulting guilt and shame from failure and sin comes from varied directions today.
-Mostly with lots of advice about what to do and not to do.
+The advice on how to deal with sin and temptation, along with the resulting guilt and shame from failure and sin, comes from varied sources today—mostly with lots of advice about what to do and not to do.
 One professional says to snap your wrist with a rubber band when tempted.
 Another says to have multiple accountability partners and call them at the first sign of temptation.
-We are told we need to deal with family-of-origin issues, work-the-steps and journal our feelings/temptation cycles.
-Still others talk about how we need multiple Internet filters, reporting systems and barriers in place 24/7.
-Just trying to “get free” and stay free can be a full-time job!
+We are told we need to deal with issues arising from our family of origin, work the steps, and journal our feelings/temptation cycles.
+Still others talk about how we need multiple Internet filters, reporting systems, and barriers in place 24/7.
+Just trying to get free and stay free can be a full-time job!

 Now don’t get me wrong.
 All these things are good tips and can be very helpful tools.
 But they just don’t identify the core problem we all face.
 They don’t deal with the larger issue of why we find ourselves so trapped and enslaved by our struggles and sin.
-While it’s helpful to know the family origins and the environmental triggers that lead us into trouble and bad directions, sometimes I think it just seems to be, and we make it, all too complex.
+While it’s helpful to be aware of our family origins and the environmental triggers that lead us into trouble, sometimes I think we just make purity—or “godliness”—all too complex.
 No wonder we throw up our hands in frustration and agony, wrestling with a miserable record of trying to deal with this stuff.
 We try.
 We fail.
 We try again.
 We fail again.

-However, when we begin to understand who we are “in Christ” and start to take hold and live out of the fact that we are united to him (intimately and inseparably) in his life and death; when we grasp that, ultimately, nothing (even our sins and repeated failures) can separate us from the love of Christ; when we wonderfully give up and see that we can’t do one thing to add to what Christ has done for us; and when we rejoice in the knowledge that, as Martyn Lloyd-Jones said, “God is our Heavenly Father who always delights to see us coming to him (at our time of deepest need), to receive us, that he is looking upon us with favor, smiling upon us, always ready to bless,” well, that changes everything (Romans: Assurance, Exposition of Chapter 5.
-Banner of Truth.
-38-39)
+However, when we begin to understand who we are “in Christ,” and start to take hold of and live out our intimate and inseparable union with him in his life and death—when we grasp that, nothing, including our sins and repeated failures, can separate us from the love of Christ.
+When we wonderfully give up and see that we can’t do one thing to add to what Christ has done for us; and when we rejoice in the knowledge that, as Martyn Lloyd-Jones said, “God is our Heavenly Father who always delights to see us coming to him (at our time of deepest need), to receive us, that he is looking upon us with favor, smiling upon us, always ready to bless”—well, that changes everything (Romans: Assurance, Exposition of Chapter 5, Banner of Truth, 38-39).